Di-decay signature of new physics particles at intensity frontier experiments: Di-decays

-Searching for di-decays offers an obvious way to overcome these limitations, being a smoking gun of the models with the pair production.
-However, simply \emph{observing} two decays per event is not enough to perform differentiation at a higher level: distinguishing between the models featuring di-production.
-The key point here is that the kinematics of di-decays may allow identifying the production mode.
-This may be done by \emph{reconstructing} both decayed FIPs in the event: one gains access to correlated observables such as the pair’s total invariant mass $m_{\text{inv}}$, which manifestly stores the information about the production kinematics.
-Having identified the production mechanism, one may finally differentiate between various pair-produced FIPs.
+The key advantage of di-decays lies in the kinematics information about the whole event.
+Namely, by reconstructing both decaying FIPs, one gains access to correlated observables such as the total invariant mass $m_{\text{inv}}$, which manifestly stores the information about the production mechanism.

 For instance, let us assume that an IF experiment has observed a dark-photon-like mono-decay signature.
 It may correspond to three entirely different FIPs: the minimal portal DP, the DP having additional quadratic coupling to the Higgs, and the dark $\rho$ mesons.
 The presence of di-decays would exclude the former scenario, but it is not yet enough to differentiate between the latter two models.
 However, we may access the $m_{\text{inv}}$ distribution, see Fig.~\ref{fig:invariant-masses}.
 At SPS, the $hXX$ coupling gives rise to the decays $B\to X_{s}+2X$, $B_{s} \to 2X$~\cite{Boiarska:2019jym,DallaValleGarcia:2023xhh}, with $X_{s}$ being a meson containing an $s$ quark.
-The $m_{\text{inv}}$ distribution is continuous for $m_{\text{inv}} < m_{B}-m_{\pi}$, and then has a sharp peak at $m_{\text{inv}} = m_{B_{s}}/2$.
-In contrast, the distribution of dark $\rho$s is maximal at small masses and may, depending on the model, continuously extend above $m_{B_{s}}/2$.
-As a result of this clear difference, it may be possible to differentiate between the modes (and hence the FIPs) by observing up to 100 events, assuming the absence of backgrounds.
+The $m_{\text{inv}} = \sqrt{(p_{X,1}+p_{X,2})^{2}}$ distribution is continuous for $m_{\text{inv}} < m_{B}-m_{\pi}$, and then has a sharp peak at $m_{\text{inv}} = m_{B_{s}}$.
+In contrast, the distribution of dark $\rho$s is maximal at small masses and may, depending on the model, continuously extend above $m_{B_{s}}$.
+As a result of this clear difference, it may be possible to differentiate between the modes (and hence the FIPs) by observing up to 100 events, assuming negligible backgrounds and the invariant mass resolution of $0.1\text{ GeV}$.

-The main limitation of the di-decay signature is the parametric suppression of the event rate.
-Indeed, as two of the produced FIPs must decay within the detector volume, the di-decay event rate $N_{\text{ev}}$ includes the additional multiplier of decay probability compared to that of mono-decays.
-It means that purely in terms of the exclusion potential, di-decays typically cover a smaller parameter space than mono-decays.

-On the other hand, it is far more difficult for SM processes -- whether physical or combinatorial -- to fake an event featuring two similar decay vertices.
-As a result, the number of background events $N_{\text{bg}}$ is considerably lower.
-This is especially advantageous for experiments operating in high-background environments: the signal significance $N_{\text{ev}}/\sqrt{N_{\text{bg}}}$ -- can be comparable for mono- and di-decay channels.